Nsikaktopdown/EventApp/README.md

-# Android Clean architecture +  Kotlin Coroutine Boilerplate
+# Android Clean architecture + Paging Library + Kotlin Flow Boilerplate

 Hey, I created this boilerplate to help Android developers understand how to implement clean architecture in thier projects and a clean way on how to adopt seperation of concerns.
+Also handling pagination with Paging Library from Jetpack

 ## Languages, libraries and tools used